 The main point to note is that cruelty-free products can still include ingredients from animal origins.
 They’re not necessarily vegan.
 And while Burt’s Bees is obviously using some bee byproducts (such as honey, and beeswax, neither of which I have issue with), they also use other products like cow’s milk, and carmine, which is made from crushing thousands of bugs to create a nice red colour.

 In this sense, Burt’s Bees is definitely not vegan.
 It also uses ingredients that I oppose, so I’ll be avoiding those products from now on too.

-Depending on your personal preferences, it may therefore be wise to only choose green, natural and cruelty-free beauty products from sites such as LoveLula or Content Beauty.
-If you’re vegan, LoveLula has a great specialist vegan beauty section so you can shop without worry too.
+Depending on your personal preferences, it may therefore be wise to only choose green, natural and cruelty-free beauty products from sites such as Content Beauty* or FeelUnique*.
+If you’re vegan, FeelUnique has a great specialist vegan beauty section* so you can shop without worry too.